We understand, white spots on the face can be irritating! Be it the patches of discoloration, the small bumps or all the different forms they come in.

 Retinoid cream: This can be used on areas other than those surrounding the eyes.

 Microdermabrasion: Upper layers of the affected area are removed.

 Cryotherapy: In this treatment, liquid nitrogen is used to freeze the milia for removal.

 Curettage: Your doctor numbs the area, removes the milia, then seals the skin with a hot wire.

 2. Pityriasis Alba

 Thinking about how to get rid of pityriasis alba?
 Pityriasis Alba clears on its own and does not require medical attention.
-Applying moisturizer and topical steroid like hydrocortisone can reduce the itchiness if any.
+Your doctor may suggest applying moisturizer and topical steroid like hydrocortisone to reduce the itchiness, if any.
+(6)

 Doctors believe that vitiligo on cheeks forms when antibodies that destroy melanin are produced in the body.
 People with a family history of vitiligo have a high chance of getting it.